jupyterlite/jupyterlite/docs/quickstart/standalone.md

 ## Using a release archive

-As an alternative to using the `jupyterlite` CLI, you can also download a release archive from the [GitHub Releases][releases] page.
+As an alternative to using the `jupyter-lite` CLI, you can also download a release archive from the [GitHub Releases][releases] page.

 Download it an extract it, then use one of the approaches mentioned above to start the